BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 - You can handly zoom in or out on your terminal's output by using the keyboard shortcut [CTRL] + [mouse scroll] or [CTRL] + [+], and [CTRL] + [-].
 - You can pause your terminal's output by using the keyboard shortcut [CTRL] + [S] and resume it with [CTRL] + [Q].
 - The port in [brackets] is the first detected, while the <ins>underlined</ins> is the last detected.
+- Using my other project [PC Blacklist Sniffer](https://github.com/Illegal-Services/PC-Blacklist-Sniffer) allows you to detect people you blacklisted from your sessions.
 - If you want to know more informations about a specific IP or Port, I'd recommend you to checkout the [Illegal Services](https://illegal-services.com/) application IP Lookup / Port Scanning.<br />
-  It has a very good IP Lookup that can also find out VPN, Mobile connections etc.<br />
-- Using my other project [PC Blacklist Sniffer](https://github.com/Illegal-Services/PC-Blacklist-Sniffer) allows you to detect people you blacklisted from your sessions.

 ### GTA V Tips and Tricks